 Since its beginning in 2009, the Champlain Area Trails' (CATS) ever-growing trail network has featured relatively short, easy-to-moderate hikes with big payoffs in outstanding views.
 CATS trails showcase a rich tapestry of scenic woodlands, wildlife habitats, pastoral farmland, historic villages and wetlands, ponds, rivers, and streams including the Boquet River and Lake Champlain.

-CATS publishes a beautiful free map of the Champlain Valley trails in Essex County and will publish its first map of Clinton County trails in 2019.
-You can get your copy by calling the office at (518) 962-2287 or info@champlainareatrails.
+CATS publishes a beautiful free map of the Champlain Valley trails in Essex County and published its first map of Clinton County trails this year.
+You can get your copy by calling the office at (518) 962-2287 or by emailing info@champlainareatrails.

 When winter snow comes, many of the trails provide outstanding snowshoeing experiences.
 Here are some of the best.

 A relatively easy 2-mile round-trip hike going up about 500 feet to an amazing view of Lake Champlain and the forests connecting Split Rock Wild Forest to the Adirondack Mountains.

 Directions: 2.5 miles west of the blinking light in Essex at the junction of Route 22 and County Route 12 (Jersey Street), go west on Route 12 for 2.25 miles to a T-intersection.
 Turn left on Brookfield Road and go 0.7 miles to the trailhead.